tandeshao/tp/docs/DeveloperGuide.md

     13. Other incorrect edit commands to try: `edit x m/Avid hiker` (where x is an integer larger than the list size and smaller than 2147483648) <br>
         Expected: Message displaying that the person index provided does not exist.
 The text in the command box will also turn red.

+    14. Other incorrect edit commands to try: `edit 1` <br>
+        Expected: Message displaying that at least one field to edit must be provided.
+The text in the command box will also turn red.

-    14. Note:
+    15. Note:
-        - Multiple attributes can be edited at once by specifying the corresponding prefix.
+        - Multiple attributes can be edited at once by specifying the respective prefix.
         - If a person with the same name, phone and email already exist, a duplicate error message will be shown.
         - If the edit does not change anything, a nothing will change error message will be shown.
         - Refer to [4.4.
 Duplicate detection](#44-duplicate-detection) for specific details about duplicate detection.